atareq1113/chrome-cookie-csv-exporter/README.md

      - `!foo,bar` — excludes cookies with `foo` or `bar` in the name.
      - `foo,!bar` — includes cookies with `foo` but not `bar`.
 3. Click **Save Cookies as CSV** to download all currently visible cookies as a CSV file.
-4. (If enabled) Click the download button in a row to download just that cookie as a CSV file.

 ## CSV Format
 The CSV file contains the following columns: